 I’ve alluded to this already, but now it’s time to explore this point in more detail.

 Five years ago applying for a job meant sending in your resume and waiting for the phone to ring.
-In the next five years, a resume will be just as important to make a powerful first impression, however it won’t be enough to get a call.
+In the next five years, a resume will be just as important to making a powerful first impression, however it won’t be enough to get a call.

 If a recruiter likes your resume, he’ll immediately go online, to your LinkedIn profile or your personal website to find out more about your motivations, achievements and personality.
 If you don’t have a strong digital presence, you’ll get overlooked.

 Not having your brand online also means that you miss out every time a recruiter searches the web and social media platforms for someone who matches your profile – and finds someone else.